How Postgres CTIDs Gave Me a 30x Speedup on Processing 200 Million Rows

 Why the Fetch/Update Were Slow: Random I/O

-Even though the partial index quickly identified which rows had process_result IS NULL, it still had to perform a heap fetch for each matching row.
-And here's the problem: those rows were scattered across the entire table.
+Even though the partial index quickly identified which 150k rows had process_result IS NULL, it still had to perform a heap fetch for each matching row.
+And here's the problem: those rows were not contiguous, they were scattered across the tens of thousands of 8 KB pages on the disk.

 The update side had the same problem.
 Postgres's MVCC model means an UPDATE doesn't modify a row in place — it writes a new tuple version, marks the old one as dead, and updates every index pointing to that row.
 For 150k rows scattered across the heap, that's 150k random writes, plus index maintenance.